NMAK16013U Introduction to Modern Cryptography

 MSc Programme in Mathematics

-- review of basic concepts from probability theory and the theory of computation, random variables, turing machines, the circuit model;
+- Brief review of basic concepts from probability theory and the theory of computation;

-- Computational security and pseudorandomness: one-way functions, pseudorandom generators, pseudorandom functions, pseudorandom permutations
+- One-way functions, pseudorandom generators, pseudorandom functions, pseudorandom permutations

-- private-key encryption, security against chosen plaintext attacks
+- Private-key encryption, block and stream ciphers, security against chosen plaintext attacks

-- Knowledge: the students will have an understanding of the theoretical and mathematical basis of modern cryptographic systems, including some explicit examples.
+- Knowledge: the students will have an understanding of the theoretical and mathematical basis of modern cryptographic systems.

 - Skills: the students will be able to give rigorous security proofs of basic cryptographic systems, and connect various cryptographic primitives with rigorous reductions.

 - Competencies: understanding theorems about theoretical cryptography; proving security reductions; reasoning about the limits of computationally-bounded adversaries.